Apache Geode is an open-source, in-memory distributed data grid that scales out horizontally across nodes.

 Geode supports repeatable reads, but its default allows for dirty reads.

 Geode is a data grid, meaning it stores caches of the database, and does so in- memory.
-This is what allows Geode to be scalable and to have low latency.

 C#, C++, Groovy, Java, Python, Scala